New Zealand Feijoa Turkish Delight [Loukoumia, lokum, Rahat]

 Perfect with coffee or as dessert.
 Platters or Valentines you don’t really need an occasion.

 |Quantity Equal To and Above||Shipping Cost|

 No matter where you lived in NZ, Turkish delight [loukoumi, rahat, lokum] was not a sweet you could buy in any shop, even today it’s not easy to find.
 Growing up in New Zealand Turkish Delight was a sweet so rare, so exotic we were lucky to have it once every few years.

 If you were fortunate enough to have relatives bring a box back from their travels it was treasured and saved for special occasions.
 For many immigrant families, it was a sweet that reminded them of home, but most Kiwis had never heard of it, let alone tasted it.

 As kids the only time we had it, was when my father would travel back to Greece and bring back a box or two.
 It was such a special treat, tender and fragrant with different colours red, pinks, yellows, greens, orange, like jewels in a box.
 Turkish Delight looked like coloured gems, so exotic

 As the box was opened the powdered sugar would fall out in clouds.

-Some were covered in rose petals and others nuts but they were all so enticing and delicious.
+Some were covered in rose petals and others nuts, but they were all so enticing and delicious.
 I would like to say we got a box each and gobbled them down while sitting in a cloud of powdered sugar but it was never the case.
 My mother would hide the boxes telling us they were for “guests”.
-We were crushed, why do guests get all the good stuff?
+We were crushed, why did guests get all the good stuff?
 Loukoumi, as it’s known in Greece or lokum in Turkey, was the good stuff.
 It was rare and to be able to share it with guests was a sign of great respect.

 The Wrath of the Gods!